cchauve/PlasBin-flow/README.md

 creates a reference plasmid genes database `out_dir/pls.genes.fasta`.

-The file `input_file` must contain the fields `sample`, `gfa` (so tuning samples need to be re-assembled from reads data) amd `pls_fasta` **where each plasmid entry must be named using the plasmid GenBank or RefSeq accession**.
+The file `input_file` must contain the fields `sample`, `gfa` (so tuning samples need to be re-assembled from reads data) and `pls_fasta` **where each plasmid entry must be named using the plasmid GenBank or RefSeq accession**.